TheKrakenBeast/node-rqkrip/README.md

 2. Why are all the errors on line 2?
 Find the bug and fix.

-3. Update the validation strings on the "Subsystem" and "PLU" fields so that an error is registerd when an '&' symbol is present.
+3. Update the validation strings on the "Subsystem" and "PLU" fields so that an error is registered when an '&' symbol is present.

 ** Feel free to refactor existing code to simplify, make it more readable or to fit in with your solution **

 Bonus Task:
-Add some HTML and CSS to the response object so that the errors list is more human readable.
+Add some HTML and CSS to the response object so that the errors list is more human-readable.

 To submit your solution, either send me a link to a new gitub repo, or you can simply zip up the source code and email to taison.eady@rjeglobal.com